roytang/blog/content/posts/2008/09/shards-of-alara-prerelease.md

 The pool was pretty good, decent removal and I built the deck around fatties (Naya, obviously).
 I opened two Mythic Rares which was obviously above average.
-As a side note, I don&'t know about the secondary market effect but when opening boosters, Mythic Rares are absolutely a home run.
+As a side note, I don't know about the secondary market effect but when opening boosters, Mythic Rares are absolutely a home run.
 You find yourself excited to open every Alara booster in hopes of ripping a Mythic!

 No game blow-by-blow this time.
 I went 3 and 1, losing in round 2 to an Exalted deck.
 I severely underestimated this mechanic in Limited;